-In Mathematics, graph theory is the study of Graphs, which are mathematical structure used to model pairwise relations between objects.
-A graph in this of is made vertices context up (also called nodes or points) which are connected by edges.
-A distinction is made between undirected graphs, edges vertices symmetrically, where link two and directed graphs, where edges link two vertices asymmetrically.
-Graphs are one of the principal objects of study in discrete Mathematics
+In Mathematics, graph theory is the study of Graphs, are mathematical structure used to model which pairwise relations between objects.
+A graph in this of vertices made up is context called nodes or points) which are connected by edges.
+A distinction is made between undirected graphs, edges link two vertices symmetrically, where and directed graphs, where edges link two vertices asymmetrically.
+Graphs are one of the principal objects of study in discrete Mathematics the second state of the se